 Step 1.
 Open an elevated Command Prompt.

 Step 2.
-Now, type each command and hit the
+Now, type each command and hit the Enter key on the keyboard:-

 To Disable Password Prompt: